kokizzu/semlock/README.md

 ## TODO

-- replace WaitDelay with channel so doesn't have to do polling, but if we do that, max can be no longer dynamic.
+- replace `WaitDelay` with channel so doesn't have to do polling, but if we do that, `max` limit can be no longer dynamic.